 Reference price: given the limited trade, the unit value of France imports (HS 080300) from all sources, reference price in 2017 adjusted from the 2016 value using the change in world price indexes from Index Mundi [1,2].
-In the absence of trade data and indexes for 2018, the same price was used for 2018.

 Marketing margin reflects the spread between the value of a product at the entrance to the wholesale market and the border; equal to 12% until 2012, and 15% since 2013 [3].
 While it is assumed that the percentage margin remained at the same level over the whole period, its equivalent in absolute terms varied depending on the level of farm gate price in a given year.
 As in Israel wholesale markets are in the big cities located on the coast, transportation costs between wholesale markets and the border are assumed to be zero.